 BACKGROUND INFORMATION AWARDING BODY CHARTERED PROFESSIONAL ACCOUNTANTS OF CANADA (CPA Canada) LEGAL STRUCTURE Established by CICA and CMA Canada in 2013 under the Canada Not-for-Profit Corporations Act.
 CGA Canada integrated in 2014 thus completing the national unification of the accountancy profession.
 SPONSORS CPA Canada LICENSED MEMBERS No INTEGRATION INTO NATIONAL QUALIFICATIONS FRAMEWORK No - but it is benchmarked against the International Accounting Education Standards Board - International Education Standards (IAESB IES) guidance BENCHMARKED TO IFAC GUIDE No - ACAF is an intermediate level accounting and finance skills program rather than an AT qualification.
 As such, it has not been benchmarked against the IFAC AT guide (though it provides a stepping stone to the CPA Canada PEP which meets IAESB requirements).
-STUDENT NUMBERS Not available as ACAF is a new program MEMBERSHIP NUMBERS Not applicable, as the program does not give rise to membership PROGRAM ADMISSION MINIMUM CRITERIA 5 entry courses typically covered in an accounting diploma program: Introductory financial accounting Introductory management accounting Intermediate financial reporting 1 Intermediate financial reporting 2 Business law Proficiency in the use of MS Excel
+STUDENT NUMBERS Not available as ACAF is a new program MEMBERSHIP NUMBERS Not applicable, as the program does not give rise to membership PROGRAM ADMISSION MINIMUM CRITERIA 5 entry courses typically covered in an accounting diploma program: • Introductory financial accounting • Introductory management accounting • Intermediate financial reporting 1 • Intermediate financial reporting 2 • Business law • Proficiency in the use of MS Excel

+PROGRAM ADMISSION

+recognition of prior learning Exemptions available for entry and technical courses only.
+Members of other IFAC member bodies are eligible for advanced standing into the ACAF and only need to complete the following: Overview of Canadian Tax and Law Ethics and Workplace Skills Two electives Business Applications ACAF National Examination

+PROGRAM CONTENT

-PROGRAM ADMISSION PROGRAM OUTCOMES RECOGNITION OF PRIOR EARNING of other IFAC member bodies are eligible for advanced standing into the ACAF and only need to complete the following: • Overview of Canadian Tax and Law Not applicable, as the program does not give rise to membership LEAKINING ACAF graduates will normally work in 'intermediate level' positions.
-This may range from clerical roles to a Controller role.
-Ethics and Workplace Skills Two electives PATHWAYS PROGRAM CONTENT Business Applications ACAF National Examination Yes - recognised toward the undergraduate degree and specific knowledge requirements needed for admission to the CPA Professional Education Program.
-SYLLABUS & EXAMINATIONS A) Technical courses; OTHER QUALIFICATIONS No Advanced Financial Reporting Corporate Finance Audit &amp; Assurance Taxation Intermediate Management Accounting Information Technology B) Applied courses: Ethics and Workplace Skills Accounting Software Application Electives (Choose 2): Applied External Audit Applied Personal &amp; Corporate Taxation Public Sector Financial Management Practice Not-For-Profit and Related Topics Business Applications The ACAF National Examination evaluates understanding of material taught in the Business Applications course through a 4 hour exam which is a combination of objective-format and constructed-response questions.
-PRACTICAL EXPERIENCE None required for accountants in Hong Kong and a member of IFAC.
-HKICPA is a PAO in a high-income North-East Asian economy.
+SYLLABUS & EXAMINATIONS A) Technical courses: 1.
+Advanced Financial Reporting 2.
+Corporate Finance 3.
+Audit & Assurance 4.
+Taxation 5.
+Intermediate Management Accounting 6.
+Information Technology B) Applied courses: 1.
+Ethics and Workplace Skills 2.
+Accounting Software Application 3.
+Electives (Choose 2): • Applied External Audit • Applied Personal & Corporate Taxation • Public Sector Financial Management Practice • Not-For-Profit and Related Topics 4.
+Business Applications The ACAF National Examination evaluates understanding of material taught in the Business Applications course through a 4 hour exam which is a combination of objective-format and constructed-response questions.

+PRACTICAL EXPERIENCE None required